Governors

 • Understand what is working well in the school and what needs to be improved.

-• Monitor the impact of changes to both curriculum and facilities, and by speaking to both staff and pupils, as well as observing school life.
+• Monitor the impact of changes across the school through staff and student voice as well as observations.

 How do I contact the governors?